Running With Plantar Fasciitis: Can You Do It Safely?

 #12: Roll Your Feet

 Rolling the sole of your foot along a massage ball or golf ball can potentially loosen the tissue.
-Many runners find that freezing a plastic water bottle filled most of the way to the top with water and then rolling the bottle under your foot for 5-10 minutes can relieve pain.
+Many runners find that freezing a plastic water bottle filled most of the way to the top with water and then rolling the bottle under their foot for 5-10 minutes can relieve pain.

 You can also visit your healthcare provider for more help with plantar fasciitis pain relief.